Produce

 1

-Refrigerate cooked bell peppers within 2 hours of cooking (1 hour if the ambient temperature is above 90°F/32°C).
+Refrigerate cooked bell peppers within 2 hours of cooking (1 hour if the temperature is above 90°F/32°C).

 2